 The cost of dehydrating your own food is a fraction of the cost of commercially dehydrated foods and—no additives or preservatives.

-I discovered the same price difference for cheese—sliced vs. bulk.
+I discovered the same level of price difference for cheese—sliced vs. bulk.
 Calculating how often I purchase these items, it didn’t take long to see that slicing at home would pay off big in lower costs.
 What I didn’t calculate was the fun factor.
 Seriously, fun.

 More than just turkey and cheese, these days I am slicing leftover steak and roast for sandwiches.
 I slice raw vegetables like carrots, celery, and onions to make the most perfect slices ever.

 This machine is so versatile I can set it from paper-thin for sandwich meats up to a 3/4″ slice, which is just perfect for homemade bread.
-I get perfect slices from my 5 minute artisan bread for sandwiches and toast.
+I get perfect slices from my 5-minute artisan bread for sandwiches and toast.
 You really need to try that!